TRIQS/nda/doc/ex3.md

 While the traditional for-loops are perhaps the most flexible option, it becomes tedious quite fast with increasing dimensionality.

-@subsection ex3_p6 Initializing an array using automatic assignment
+@section ex3_p6 Initializing an array using automatic assignment

 This has already been explained in @ref ex1_p12.